UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ```

 Here you can see a whole raft of directories which contain the vital information for the computer's operating system.
-Among them should be the `/home` directory which is one level above your own home directory, and where the home directories for all users are located.
+Among them should be the `/home` directory (or `/Users`) which is one level above your own home directory, and where the home directories for all users are located on a Linux system.

 #### Question
 {:.no_toc}

- Try to think of two ways we could inspect the contents of the `/home` directory from your own home directory.
+ Try to think of two ways we could inspect the contents of the `/` directory from your own home directory.

 *Hint:
 When working in the terminal, you can scroll through your previous commands by using the up arrow to go backward, and the down arrow to move forward.